-[7-1-22 Update]: The Care Management Capacity Building Performance Incentive Program was implemented to incentivize activities that will support successful launch on April 1, 2023 and ongoing operations of the Tailored Care Management model.
+[4-1-23 Update]: The Care Management Capacity Building Performance Incentive Program was implemented to incentivize activities that will support successful launch and ongoing operations of the Tailored Care Management model.
 PIHPs are eligible to receive quarterly incentive payments for the achievement of milestones that support care management capabilities and care management providers.
 DHHS has defined milestones, such as developing Healthcare Information Technology infrastructure, hiring additional care managers, completing training with care management providers, and developing other operational competencies.